ISL: Kerala Blasters sack head coach Kibu Vicuna | Goal.com

 Heading into the last three fixtures of the league stage, Blasters had to win all their games and depend on other teams to drop points in order to stand a chance to land a playoff spot.
 The loss to Hyderabad meant Blasters could get to a maximum of 22 points and thus it became mathematically impossible for the team to compete for a spot in the playoffs.

 Kibu Vicuna as appointed after a title-winning season at Mohun Bagan but the recruitment and some of the signings did not succeed as planned.
-"Our scouting of the players was bad, the plans and expectations for the season were higher than the reality.
-But I think this is the moment to analyse at the end of the season," the former Bagan coach had said in his post-match press conference after the game against Hyderabad.
+"Our scouting of the players was bad, the plans and expectations for the season were higher than the reality," the former Bagan coach had said in his post-match press conference after the game against Hyderabad.

 Goal tried to contact Kerala Blasters but the club remained unavailable to comment at the time of publication of this story.